23 Free & Cheap Things to Do in NYC Right Now

 23. The Jamaica Bay Wildlife Refuge

-Eager for an escape from the city hustle?
-The Jamaica Bay Wildlife Refuge is your perfect hideaway.
+The Jamaica Bay Wildlife Refuge is the perfect escape from the city hustle.
 You’ll be in awe of the variety, from over 330 bird species to the occasional horseshoe crab.